muratk3n/thirdwave/en/README.md

 ---

-Most celebs are even fu--ing dumber so I'd ignore them more.
+Most celebs are even fu--ing dumber than regular people, so I'd ignore them even more.

 ---